Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev inequalities: Introduction and Main Results

 Although the previous result is restricted to weights with a small $A_\infty$ constant, it has the remarkable consequence of asymptotically recovering the classical Sobolev exponent when $[w]_{A_\infty}\to 1$.
 That is, when $[w]_{A_\infty}\to 1$, we have $p^*_w \to p^*=\frac{np}{n-p}$.

 To put this result into perspective, it is worth noting that the weighted Poincar\'e inequality does not hold for the entire class $A_\infty$, as shown in \cite[Theorem 1.26]{PR-Poincare}.
-Consequently, the Poincar\'e-Sobolev inequality does not hold either.
-In contrast, our result shows that if the $A_\infty$ constant of $w$ is not too large, that is, if $w$ is not a highly degenerate weight, then a weighted Poincar\'e-Sobolev inequality can be established.
-In other words, the failure of a Poincar\'e inequality for the entire $A_\infty$ class comes precisely from weights with large $A_\infty$ constant, namely, the most singular weights in the class $A_\infty$.
+Consequently, the Poincar\'e--Sobolev inequality does not hold either.
+In contrast, our result shows that if the $A_\infty$ constant of $w$ is not too large, that is, if $w$ is not a highly degenerate weight, then a weighted Poincar\'e--Sobolev inequality can be established.
+In other words, the failure of a Poincar\'e inequality for the entire $A_\infty$ class comes precisely from weights with large $A_\infty$ constants, namely, the most singular weights in the class $A_\infty$.